FRRouting/frr/doc/user/bgp.rst

    Default max-delay is 0, i.e. the feature is off by default.

+.. clicmd:: bgp advertisement-delay (1-3600)

+   With ``update-delay``, both FIB programming and advertisements are deferred, meaning the restarting router cannot forward local traffic until the delay completes.  ``advertisement-delay`` takes a different approach: it allows best-path selection and FIB programming to proceed normally so local forwarding works immediately, while holding only the advertisements to prevent the router from attracting remote traffic before it has a complete routing state.

+   After a non-graceful restart, peers detect the session loss and withdraw routes to this router, so the receiver has no routes to this router at all.
+   ``advertisement-delay`` controls when this router re-announces itself, ensuring it only attracts traffic once it has fully converged.
+When graceful-restart is active, ``advertisement-delay`` is not started -- the GR restarter path handles route retention separately.

+   This feature holds route advertisements to peers for a configured number of seconds after the first peer reaches Established status.
+The delay applies to all address families (AFI/SAFI).
+Note that this command is configured at the global level and applies to all bgp instances/vrfs.
+It cannot be used at the same time as the per-vrf ``advertisement-delay`` command described below.
+The global and per-vrf approaches are mutually exclusive.

+   When the first peer reaches Established, a timer for the configured delay is started.
+During this period, best-path selection and FIB programming proceed normally, but route advertisements to peers are held.
+When the timer expires, advertisements are released to all established peers.

+   When both ``update-delay`` and ``advertisement-delay`` are configured, both timers start when the first peer reaches Established.
+Route advertisements are released at ``max(update-delay, advertisement-delay)``; whichever finishes last triggers the release.

+   This feature runs after startup and also re-triggers on ``clear bgp *``, similar to ``update-delay``.
+   It does not re-trigger if peers flap after the delay has completed.

+   Changing or removing this configuration while the timer is running takes effect from the next startup or next ``clear bgp *``.

+   This parameter is unrelated to the per-neighbor or per-peer-group ``advertisement-interval``, which controls the minimum time between individual route advertisements to a specific peer.

+   Default max-delay is 0, i.e. the feature is off by default.

+.. clicmd:: advertisement-delay (1-3600)

+   With ``update-delay``, both FIB programming and advertisements are deferred, meaning the restarting router cannot forward local traffic until the delay completes.  ``advertisement-delay`` takes a different approach: it allows best-path selection and FIB programming to proceed normally so local forwarding works immediately, while holding only the advertisements to prevent the router from attracting remote traffic before it has a complete routing state.

+   After a non-graceful restart, peers detect the session loss and withdraw routes to this router, so the receiver has no routes to this router at all.
+   ``advertisement-delay`` controls when this router re-announces itself, ensuring it only attracts traffic once it has fully converged.
+When graceful-restart is active, ``advertisement-delay`` is not started -- the GR restarter path handles route retention separately.

+   This feature holds route advertisements to peers for a configured number of seconds after the first peer reaches Established status.
+Note that this command is configured under the specific bgp instance/vrf that the feature is enabled for.
+It cannot be used at the same time as the global ``bgp advertisement-delay`` described above.
+The global and per-vrf approaches are mutually exclusive.

+   When the first peer reaches Established, a timer for the configured delay is started.
+During this period, best-path selection and FIB programming proceed normally, but route advertisements to peers are held.
+When the timer expires, advertisements are released to all established peers.

+   When both ``update-delay`` and ``advertisement-delay`` are configured, both timers start when the first peer reaches Established.
+Route advertisements are released at ``max(update-delay, advertisement-delay)``; whichever finishes last triggers the release.

+   The delay applies to all address families (AFI/SAFI).

+   This feature runs after startup and also re-triggers on ``clear bgp *``, similar to ``update-delay``.
+   It does not re-trigger if peers flap after the delay has completed.

+   Changing or removing this configuration while the timer is running takes effect from the next startup or next ``clear bgp *``.

+   This parameter is unrelated to the per-neighbor or per-peer-group ``advertisement-interval``, which controls the minimum time between individual route advertisements to a specific peer.

+   Default max-delay is 0, i.e. the feature is off by default.

 .. clicmd:: table-map ROUTE-MAP-NAME

    This feature is used to apply a route-map on route updates from BGP to